attractivechaos/sann/README.md

 ### <a name="motiv"></a>Motivations

-While we can easily implement a vanilla FNN with most deep learning libraries, we usually have to carry a chain of heavy dependencies required by these libraries.
+While we can easily implement a vanilla FNN with most deep learning libraries, we usually have to carry the heavy dependencies required by these libraries.
 This hurts portability and enduser experiences of our tools, when all we need is a simple FNN.
 The [FANN][fann] library, a standalone C library for FNN, addresses this issue to a certain extent.
 However, this library has not implemented recent advances in the field of deep learning.
-On large data sets, it appears to be much slower than deep learning libraries implementing the same network.
+On large data sets, it appears to be much slower than deep learning libraries for the same model.
 A portable and efficient C library for standard FNN is still missing.
 The SANN library aims to fill this gap.

+In addition, many deep learning libraries do not provide convenient command-line interfaces (CLI).
+Even deploying the simplest model requires familiarity with the language and the API the library uses.
+SANN provides a convenient CLI for most typical use cases.
+Users do not need to know C to deploy a model, as long as they can convert data into the [format required by SANN](#snd).

 ### <a name="feat"></a>Features